Women in Intensive Care Medicine Emerging Leadership Programme

-The Women in Intensive Care Medicine Emerging Leadership (WICMEL) Programme is a new initiative aimed at female consultant and staff/associate specialist grade doctors.
+The Women in Intensive Care Medicine Emerging Leadership (WICMEL) Programme is an initiative aimed at female consultant and staff/associate specialist grade doctors.
 The programme includes mentoring from senior members of the Faculty alongside an Open University short course on developing a leadership style.
 The aim of the programme is to allow the WICMEL Fellows to engage with Faculty activities and in doing so, enhance their own leadership skills, with the aim of becoming involved in leadership positions within FICM, or their own organisations.

 In 2016, the WICM subcommittee was formed with the aim of addressing the gender imbalance to secure diversity of our critical care teams.
 One long-term goal is to approach a point where leadership composition at the Faculty represents membership composition.